Sichuan–Qinghai railway: Profile

 The Chengdu–Lanzhou railway has a length of 730.549 km, of which 462 km is new trackage.
 It is being built as a double-track electrified railway, at the national railway line class I level.
 It will have an overall design speed of 200 km/h; however, the Chengdu-Jiuzhaigou section will have a reduced speed of 174 km/h in some sections, due to the difficult and mountainous terrain.
 The total investment is expected to be 61.939 billion yuan.

 After the completion of the railway, the distance between Lanzhou and Chengdu will be shortened from 1172 km to 730 km.
 Run time for train services will be reduced to about 5 hours.

 Route

+Trains between Qinghai and Chengdu nowadays utilize the Lanzhou–Chongqing railway, switching over to the Xi'an–Chengdu high-speed railway at Guangyuan.

-Chengdu–Lanzhou railway will head north from the Chengdu hub to Qingbaijiang through Shifang, Mianzhu, Anxian and tunnelling through Longmen Shan to Maoxian, tracing along the Minjiang River valley and on through Chuanzhusi to Jiuzhaigou County.
+The new Chengdu–Lanzhou railway will head north from the urban area of Chengdu, through Qingbaijiang, Shifang, Mianzhu, Anzhou, and tunnelling through Longmen Mountain to Maoxian, tracing along the Minjiang River valley and on through Chuanzhusi to Jiuzhaigou County.
 Crossing into the territory of Gansu, across the Bailong River, it joins the Lanzhou-Chongqing HSR at Hadapu, using that railway line to the terminus at Lanzhou West station.